MaikMichel/dbFlow/docs/concept.md

 !!!
 Note

-    Hookscripts outside the respective schema folders **must** contain the corresponding target schema in the name.
+    Hookscripts outside the respective db schema folders **must** contain the corresponding target schema in the name.

 ```
 ├─ .hooks